-In connection with the above alleged facts and concerns, we respectfully call your Excellency's Government's attention to the relevant provisions enshrined in the Universal Declaration of Human Rights (UDHR), and the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD).
-More specifically we consider the international human rights standards applicable Article 7 of the UDHR and Article 1 of the ICERD which prohibit discrimination; Article 10 of the UDHR which guarantees the right to fair criminal proceedings; Article 12 of the UDHR which prohibits arbitrary and unlawful interference with one's privacy.
+In connection with the above alleged facts and concerns, we respectfully call your Excellency's Government's attention to the relevant provisions enshrined in the Universal Declaration of Human Rights (UDHR), the International Covenant on Economic, Social and Cultural Rights (ICESCR), the International Covenant on Civil and Political Rights (ICCPR) and the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD).
+More specifically we consider the international human rights standards applicable under article 26 of the ICCPR, article 2 of the ICESCR and article 1 of the ICERD which prohibit discrimination; article 14 of the ICCPR and 10 of the UDHR which guarantee the right to fair criminal proceedings; article 17 of the ICCPR which prohibits arbitrary and unlawful interference with one's privacy.
 We also consider several protective norms contained in the United Nations Convention on the Rights of the Child (UNCRC) and in several General Assembly and United Nations Security Council's resolutions on this matter.